 You can’t wholly avoid comparing yourself to others, but there certainly are ways to limit its effect on your life so you can live with more joy.
 Here are some of the best ways to avoid comparing yourself to others negatively:

-- Get clear on what you really want out of life: Open a notebook or Google Doc and clear all ideas of what you “should” want or what other people say you should want out of your life from your mind.
+- Get clear on what you really want out of life: When you get clear on a vision for your life that feels good and exciting to you, you’ll be less likely to feel jealous of others.
+Open a notebook or Google Doc and clear all ideas of what you “should” want or what other people say you should want out of your life from your mind.
 Then make notes answering the following questions about what you would do with your life if you could do whatever you wanted:

 - Where would I live?